 Children from the poorest households benefit the least from national public education funding – UNICEF

-A one percentage point increase in the allocation of public education resources to the poorest children may pull 35 million children out of learning poverty globally
+According to the report, a one percentage point increase in the allocation of public education resources to the poorest 20 per cent may pull 35 million primary school-aged children out of learning poverty globally

 The report, Transforming Education with Equitable Financing, notes that on average, the poorest quintile of learners benefits from only 16 per cent of public funding for education, compared to the richest, who benefit from 28 per cent.
 Among low-income countries, only 11 per cent of public education funding goes to the poorest learners, while 42 per cent goes to the richest.

 “We are failing children.
 Too many education systems around the world are investing the least in those children who need it the most,” said UNICEF Executive Director Catherine Russell.
 “Investing in the education of the poorest children is the most cost-effective way to ensure the future for children, communities and countries.
 True progress can only come when we invest in every child, everywhere.”

 The report examines data on government spending across pre-primary, primary, secondary, and tertiary education from 102 countries.
 It found that a one percentage point increase in the allocation of public education resources to the poorest 20 per cent may pull 35 million primary school-aged children out of learning poverty.
 The study noted that around the world, public education spending is more likely to reach learners from wealthier households in both low- and middle-income countries.